rhepach/Kinect/README.md

 For further information concerning options and usage see the preamble of the recording script [(RecordOneKinect.m)](https://github.com/rhepach/Kinect/blob/master/RecordOneKinect.m).

 ### Preparations for Step 2
+The processing script should be located at the same level as the "sub" folder.
+The required support functions should be located in the folder "processing" which is a subfolder of "sub".

 In order to use the processing script, it is necessary to specify the directory to the study data folder.
 The structure below the indicated folder has to comprise three levels.
 1. The first level should be the subject level with one folder for each subject.
-2. Each subject folder comprises Baseline/Test folders ...
+2. Each subject folder comprises baseline and test folders.
-3. ... in which the Recording folders with the single .mat frame files should be stored.

-Note that the required subfunctions should be located in the folder "processing" which is a subfolder of "sub".
+3. In each of these, there are recording folders, which contain the .mat files.

 See the image below for an illustrative folder structure. <br/>
 In this case the study data folder "ExampleData" is situated below the general Data folder.
 Inside the study data folder, two subject folders are located.
 The files on the right-hand side of the image show the content of the "Recording_2" folder inside the "Baseline 3" folder.